Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Yeah.

-I'd love to see that.
+I'd like to see that.

-That would be pretty good actually.
+That would be pretty good, actually.

-So yeah, it's up to you.
+So, yeah, it's up to you.

 It's just your time to chat to us.
-So

-Dave, it's your turn to do the dishes.
+Group, Dad, Dave, it's your turn to do the dishes.

 No, have some respect.

-Oh, sorry.
-I called you Nathan dad.
+Oh, sorry I called you Nathan, Dad.

-road train fact.
-Oh, I thought I might go with another road train fact.
+And that is, hey, guys, I thought I might go with another road train fact.

 Oh, I love these.